Norway police shoot man who drove stolen ambulance into people | DW | 22.10.2019

 Norwegian police fired on a man after he drove a stolen ambulance into a group of people.
-Reports have said two children in a stroller were hit by the ambulance.
+Reports have said two children in a stroller were hit by the hijacked vehicle.

 An armed man stole an ambulance and drove it into several people in the Norwegian capital of Oslo on Tuesday, police said.